seattlenomnom/Logicalor/README.md

     Does argv[1], and argv[2] have the correct number of chars?

     Does argv[1], and argg[2] consist of char 1's and zero's?

+Obtaining the bitwise OR of argv[1] and argv[2]

+    Don't convert argv[1] and argv[2] into ints, use a lookup talble to

+    generate the result and build the result char binary array.
+Do an expermnt

+    on a temp branch to see if will work.
+Yes it worked: two dimensional array

+    lookup table.
+To change logical function to bitwise AND, create a separate

+    lookup table, very small change.